 |50g salted butter|

 |Preheat the oven to 180ºC, gas mark 4|

 |Click here for information|

-You will also need eight x 6 fl oz (175 ml) pudding basins, well buttered, and a solid baking sheet.
+You will need 4 x 175ml pudding basins, well buttered, and a baking sheet.

-This recipe is taken from Delia Smith’s Winter Collection
+This recipe is adapted from Delia's Winter Collection

-To make the sauce, all you do is gently melt together the sugar and butter until all the granules of sugar have completely dissolved, then whisk in the ginger wine and brandy, add the chopped ginger and the sauce is then ready to serve.
+To make the sauce, all you do is gently melt together the sugar and butter until all the granules of sugar have completely dissolved, then whisk in the ginger wine and brandy and add the chopped ginger.

 Return to Homepage

 Visit the Delia Online Cookery School with Waitrose